An explicit version of Chen's theorem and the linear sieve: An explicit version of the linear sieve

 we have,

-Using \eqref{prodeq1}, \eqref{prodeq2} and $u>10^{9}$ then gives the desired result. \end{proof} Note that the range $u$ was chosen to be near optimal for the final computations done in \S \ref{section:B}.
-It is also worth noting that an improvement in the above result would lead to a direct improvement in the range of $N$ in Theorem~\ref{Theo:B.} and it is thus something that would be interesting to pursue.
+Using \eqref{prodeq1}, \eqref{prodeq2}, $u>u_0=10^{9}$, and merging to the term $\frac{\log z}{\log u}$, gives the desired result. \end{proof} Note that the range $u$ was chosen to be near optimal for the final computations in \S \ref{section:B}.
+It is also worth noting that the above result is one of the key numerical ingredients in the proof of Theorem~\ref{Theo:B.}.
+In particular, sharpening the bound \eqref{epsmainbound} is necessary if one wishes to obtain a substantial improvement to the range of $N$ in Theorem~\ref{Theo:B.}.